pnp/powershell/documentation/Add-PnPViewsFromXML.md

 Add-PnPViewsFromXML -List "Demo List" -ViewsXML $viewsXML
 ```

-Adds a view named "Demo view" and "Created By Me" to the "Demo List" list from the XML string.
+Adds two views named "Demo view" and "Created By Me" to the "Demo List" list from the XML string.

 ## PARAMETERS